The Texas Tech University Health Sciences Center (TTUHSC) Speech, Language, and Hearing

 The camp is designed for children with speech and language difficulties, including

 children with phonological and articulation difficulties and language delays.

-Raider Readers is designed to facilitate language and literacy skills in school-age children.
+Ready to Learn is designed to facilitate language and literacy skills in school-age children.
 Designed

 for students with difficulties in oral language, auditory processing, problem solving,

 reading and/or writing, this camp offers opportunities for students to learn new skills

 and strategies in fun, thematic-based activities.
 The students will participate in

 individual sessions to target their specific needs as well as group sessions to integrate